It’s been two years since my last bush walk. I’m definitely out of practice …

 … which made the Peak Hill Gold Mining Experience an ideal place to regain my bush walking bearings.
 It’s well signposted and not too big, and right next to Peak Hill.
 I couldn’t get lost no matter how much I stuffed up.
 And stuff up I did … a little bit.

-Mum and I started by looking at the big map near the entrance, but I didn’t study it.
+Mum and I started by looking at the big map near the entrance, but I was a bit nervous and didn’t study it.
 I photographed it but not with my phone’s camera.
-So, when I realised I wasn’t sure where I was or how far to go, I had nothing on me to answer these questions.
+So, when I realised I didn’t know how far we still had to go, I had nothing on me to answer these questions.

 I wasn’t technically lost and we were in no danger, but that disorientation did add some extra adrenalin to the experience.